nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <b>Weekends:</b>
 <ul>
-<li>On-call Fellow/4th year to round with inter and speak with on-call attending.</li>
+<li>On-call Fellow/4th year to round with intern and speak with on-call attending.</li>
 <li>All weekend admissions and consults go to the on-call Fellow/4th year service.</li>
 <li>Senior fellow to round with intern, responsible for teaching and delegating level-appropriate responsibilities.</li>
 <li>Seniors to write notes and orders on their patients.</li>